sugarHasan/summertraining/code/Readme.txt

-To install and run program follow those steps in the terminal:
+To install and run program follow these steps in the terminal:

 npm install react-sortable-tree --save